fleizean/push_swap/README.md

 ## Approach

 I used linked list but don't have a integer, i used *char* array and i'm checking ones tens and hundreds digit area and compare each other.
+If you want for more details, you can click the link in the last line.

 ## Compiling and Usage